romyaboudarham/M5StickCPlus2-Workshop/README.md

-# SF Design Week - Interactive Wearables Workshop in CCA’s Hybrid Lab
+# SF Design Week - Interactive Wearables Workshop

 By Romy Aboudarham with support from Sudhu Tewari